-Cross-cultural awareness training strategies are delivered on the basis of negotiation and consultation by library staff with Indigenous Australians
+Cross-cultural awareness training strategies are delivered on the basis of negotiation and consultation by library staff with Indigenous Australians.

-- Number of consultations and negotiations per annum with representatives of the Aboriginal and Torres Strait Islander community to ensure relevant collections and service provisions - Number of events involving local Indigenous community per annum - Number of staff cross-cultural awareness training courses per annum - Percentage of staff trained in cultural awareness.
+- Number of consultations per annum with representatives of the Aboriginal and Torres Strait Islander community to ensure relevant collections and service provisions - Number of events involving local Aboriginal and Torres Strait Islander community per annum

+- Number of staff cross-cultural awareness training courses per annum - Percentage of staff trained in cultural awareness.